Blog

 Top Things Your CPA Thinks a Great Property Manager Should Know

 Have you ever wondered what makes a great property manager?
-Aside from their winning personality, ability to manage and lease-up properties, they should understand that at the end of the day, their efforts are going to end up on a tax return.
-Here are some tips from our real-estate savvy tax accountants to help make their efforts even more valuable.
+Aside from having a winning personality and the ability to manage and lease properties, they should understand that at the end of the day, their efforts are going to end up on a tax return.
+Here are some tips from our real estate-savvy tax accountants to help make property managers’ efforts even more valuable.

-The best property managers need to provide excellent service- both to the investor/owner and to the tenants they manage.
-Moreover, a great property manager needs to be knowledgeable about the rental markets in which they deal and its legal environment, including: landlord & tenant rights and responsibilities, and the financial impacts (including tax implications) that their day-to-day decisions have on the property and ultimately its investors.
-When your property manager is “in the know” about the treatment of the items we list below, rest assured they can make decisions in all parties’ best interests, and also provide the best information possible to the accountants that may be translating all of their hard work into a tax return filing:
+The best property managers need to provide excellent service—both to the investor/owner and to the tenants they manage.
+Moreover, a great property manager needs to be knowledgeable about the rental market as well as the legal environment for rental properties.
+This includes landlord and tenant rights and responsibilities and the financial impacts (including tax implications) that their day-to-day decisions have on a property and, ultimately, its investors.
+When your property manager is “in the know” about the treatment of the items we list below, they can make decisions in all parties’ best interests and provide the best information possible to the accountants who translate all their hard work into a tax return filing.

 • Where the term of the lease is less than one year, or